by Alex Gugel , all rights reserved

 South Rim Campground

 The South Rim Campground is located one mile from the South Rim Visitor Center.
-Reservations may be made on recreation.gov for mid May to mid September, and it is first-come, first served after that.
-Sites are fairly close together, and are partially shaded by gambel oak and serviceberry bushes.
+Reservations may be made on recreation.gov for mid-May to mid-October, and it is first-come first-served after that.
+Sites are fairly close together and partially shaded by Gambel oak and serviceberry bushes.
 Only Loop B offers 20 and 30 amp electric hookups.
 During the warm season, drinking water is available, but there are no showers or dish cleaning stations, and no water for RV tanks.
+Elevation: 8372 ft (2551.8 m)

 Loop A Standard Camping Fee